Kotlin/kotlinx.coroutines/coroutines-guide.md

 The [onReceive][SelectBuilder.onReceive] clause in `select` fails when the channel is closed and the corresponding `select` throws an exception.
-We can use [onReceiveOrNull][SelectBuilder.onReceiveOrNull] clause to perform a specific action when channel is closed.
-This example also show that `select` is an expression that returns the result of its selected clause:
+We can use [onReceiveOrNull][SelectBuilder.onReceiveOrNull] clause to perform a specific action when the channel is closed.
+The following example also shows that `select` is an expression that returns the result of its selected clause:

 ```kotlin